Mlgprokn/simple-todo-api/README.md

-# simple-todo-app
+# simple-todo-api
-A simple todo app using node.js and mongodb with JWT Authentication
+A simple todo api using node.js and mongodb with JWT Authentication.